Migranal Side Effects

 Applies to dihydroergotamine: nasal spray

-Along with its needed effects, dihydroergotamine (the active ingredient contained in Migranal) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by dihydroergotamine (the active ingredient contained in Migranal).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor as soon as possible if any of the following side effects occur while taking dihydroergotamine:Less common or rare
+If any of the following side effects occur while taking dihydroergotamine, check with your doctor or nurse as soon as possible:Less common or rare

 - Chest pain